 Sugar in Bananas

 A medium banana, measuring 7 to 7 7/8 inches long and weighing 118 grams, contains 14 grams of sugar.
 This amounts to about 53 percent of its total 105 calories.
-The sugar in bananas is primarily naturally-occurring fructose, although glucose, sucrose and maltose are also present.
+The sugar in bananas is primarily naturally occurring fructose, although glucose, sucrose and maltose are also present.

 Significance of Sugars

-Americans consume about 22.2 added teaspoons of sugar per day, according to the Cleveland Clinic.
+Americans consume about 17 teaspoons of added sugar per day, according to the University of California at San Francisco.
 These added sugars pad your diet with extra calories, which can cause weight gain and nutritional deficiencies as they replace more nutritious foods.

 Added sugars are those not naturally found in foods.
 High-fructose corn syrup in bread, cane sugar in yogurt and honey in cereal are all examples of added sugars.
 Processed foods with added sugar usually have more sugar than whole, unprocessed foods and tend to be lower in nutritional value.